Key Takeaways

 In the meantime, clean the tooth if needed with a gentle rinse it gently in cool water; do not scrub it or use soap.
 Once clean, gently place the tooth back in its place (the socket) and hold it there with clean gauze or a washcloth.
 If this isn’t possible, or if there’s a chance that the tooth might be swallowed, put it in a container of cold milk.

 If the tooth is put back in place within 10 minutes, it has a fair chance of taking root again.
-After two hours, the chances are poor.
+After one hour, the chances are poor.

 Knocked-out Baby Tooth